 Tina assists with projects on policy-relevant occupational health and safety issues.
-She is entering the fourth year of a BSc, with a Combined Major in Science (Life Science, Chemistry and Physics), at UBC.
+She is completing a BSc, with a Combined Major in Science (Life Science, Chemistry and Physics), at UBC.

 Jonathan is a Research Associate at the Institute for Work & Health and a PhD candidate in epidemiology at the University of Toronto.
 He is working on Partnership projects evaluating the effectiveness of health and safety regulations and comparing return to work outcomes across jurisdictions.
 He holds a Master of Public Health from Johns Hopkins Bloomberg School of Public Health and a BSc from Simon Fraser University.

 Director, Privacy and Operations

 Suhail has many years of experience in public health research, program development and management.
 She is a Canadian-certified privacy officer with a very strong background in data access, privacy and security in population health research.
 In addition to Bachelor degrees in arts and science, she holds internationally recognized certification on Information Privacy Management and Research Law.
 She has initiated, coordinated, and facilitated evaluation studies, epidemiological studies and public health forums.
 Suhail has also worked at UBC with Population Data BC, the Department of Health, Safety and Environment, the Department of Health Care and Epidemiology, Pacific Parkinson’s Research Centre, the Faculty of Medicine’s Evaluation Studies Unit and for the CIHR/MSFHR Strategic Training Program to Bridge Public Health, Engineering and Policy Research “Bridge Program.”

 Dawn is the Partnership expert in data visualization and information communication.
 She holds a Master of Public Health from the UBC School of Population and Public Health and a BA in Geography.
 She uses mapping to explore geographic variation in work-related health risks and outcomes and also teaches cartography classes in the UBC Department of Geography.
 Dawn is interested in methods of effective graphical communication of health data and statistics, and in using mapping to explore, communicate and address geographic disparities in health and health care.